patik/within-viewport/README.md

 }, 100));
 ```

-## Settings
+## Options

-This applies to both the jQuery plugin and standalone function.
+All options work the same across the synchronous and asynchronous functions and the jQuery plugin.

 ### Custom viewport element